Safe Treasury Setup: Threshold, Signers, and Recovery Done Right (2026)

 Safe Treasury Setup: Threshold, Signers, and Recovery Done Right

-A Safe holds the funds; how you configure it decides whether they are actually safe.
+A Safe holds the funds; how you configure it on day one decides whether they are actually safe.
 Most treasury incidents are not exotic exploits — they are a weak threshold, a sloppy signer, or no recovery plan.
-This guide is the practical setup, and where the accounting layer sits on top.
+This is the foundational setup guide for a Safe treasury: the three configuration decisions that everything else rests on, and where the accounting layer sits on top.
+It is the hub the rest of the Safe-operations cluster points back to — signer policy and recovery goes deeper on the people, policy controls on what signers may spend, and segregation of duties on who does what.
+Start here.

-• Tiered thresholds: small payments → fewer approvals; large transfers → more.
+• Tiered thresholds: small payments take fewer approvals, large transfers more.

-• Signers on hardware wallets, offline, independent devices — the threshold only means something if signers are independent.
+• Put signers on hardware wallets, kept offline, on independent devices.
+The threshold only means something if signers are independent.

-• Documented recovery/quorum path — who rotates, identity check, sealed backups, auditable change log.
+• Document the recovery and quorum path: who rotates, the identity check, sealed backups, an auditable change log.

-• Setup = security + governance; every authorised tx still needs accounting/reconciliation on top (see #138).
+• Setup is security and governance; every authorised transaction still needs accounting and reconciliation on top (see multisig treasury reconciliation).

-• A well-configured Safe is necessary, not sufficient — policy controls + accounting are separate layers.
+• A well-configured Safe is necessary but not sufficient — policy controls and accounting are separate layers.

 The threshold decision